Access MIT: A New Vision for Sustainable Commuting

 The office has received several awards, including a Pinnacle Award for Excellence in Commuter Options by the Massachusetts Department of Transportation and a Go Green Award from the City of Cambridge for excellence in commuter programs and outstanding efforts to promote environmentally friendly transportation.

 The office also supports MIT bicyclists by providing a variety of programs that encourage safe and easy bicycling around campus.
 Under their support, MIT bicyclists have won first place in the Mass Commute Bicycle Challenge for four years in a row.
-With an annual subsidized Hubway membership, students and employees don’t even have to own a bicycle to ride on campus!
+With an annual subsidized Blue Bikes (formerly Hubway) membership, students and employees don’t even have to own a bicycle to ride on campus!